ghost-aHVudGVy/Cybersecurity-Labs/README.md

 - Develop and refine practical cybersecurity skills
 - Document my learning journey
 - Showcase my capabilities to future employers, collaborators, and the security community

-## What You'll Find in Each Lab
-Each lab folder contains:

-- `README.md`: Walkthrough of the lab with objectives, methodology, tools, findings, and what I learned.
-- `screenshots/`: Visual evidence of key stages and successful exploitation.
-- `scripts/` *(if applicable)*: Custom or adapted scripts used during the lab.
 ---

 ## Sample Labs (More Coming Soon)